zackharley/gcloud-datastore/README.md

 });
 ```
 ### getQueueLength(callback)
+A function used to get the length of the queue.
+__Parameters__
+* `callback(error, queueLength)` - A callback that returns any errors that occured while trying to retrieve the length of the queue or `null`, and an integer value representing the number of queries currently in the queue (or null if there were errors).

 **Note** that while this function does take a callback function, the operations it performs are *synchronous*, so the callback is not always necessary.